 Good customer service makes a big difference

-As a small, friendly company, the Third Light team pride themselves on delivering the best customer service, tailored to individual needs.
+The Third Light team pride themselves on delivering the best customer service, tailored to individual needs.
 Having a reliable solution in the first place is key, but customers need to know that help is at hand - questions will be answered quickly and problems will be fixed effectively and in a friendly manner.

 "The thing that really stood out about Third Light was the customer service whilst I was trialling the product.
 The team set me up with a demo account and gave me time to test and review how it worked.
 They also helped by extending my trial and storage space, and then took time to screen share and talk me through all the features and answer my questions.
 That level of service really makes a difference."